GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Resolving Submodule Changes in Primary Branch PRs
 =================================================

-When you conduct work on a submodule during work on a primary GEOSX branch with an open PR, the merging procedure requires that the submodule referenced by the GEOSX PR branch be consistent with the submodule in the main branch of the project.
+When you conduct work on a submodule during work on a primary GEOS branch with an open PR, the merging procedure requires that the submodule referenced by the GEOS PR branch be consistent with the submodule in the main branch of the project.
 This is checked and enforced via TravisCI.

 Thus, in order to merge a PR that includes modifications to submodules, the various PRs for